 Indeed, the devil is in the details…

 Allah-willing I will be doing a book review concerning it, soon.

-I will be doing a series Allah-willing exposing some very insidious undercurrents that are being promoted in the guise if learning ‘traditional Islam’.
+I will be doing a series Allah-willing exposing some very insidious undercurrents that are being promoted in the guise of learning ‘traditional Islam’.

 These things need to be brought into focus especially in light of what Shaykh Hamza Yusuf stated at the recent RIS 2016 conference in Canada.

-Latinos, African Americans, Euro-Americans, and indeed anyone who is seriously considering Islam as a religion, way of life, spiritual path need to be very cautious when considering which particular interpretations and understanding of Islam that they end up throwing their weight behind.
+Latinos, African Americans, Euro-Americans, and indeed anyone who is seriously considering Islam as a religion, way of life, spiritual path need to be vigilant when considering which particular interpretations and understanding of Islam that they end up throwing their weight behind.

-I will submit that people like our brother Aftab Malik and his cadre are as a matter of fact asking Muslims to reject one form of domination (Western, European, Caucasian) only to replace it with another, (Arab/Quresh supremacy).
+I will submit that it is quite possible that people like Aftab Malik and his cadre are as a matter of fact asking Muslims to reject one form of domination (Western, European, Caucasian) only to replace it with another, (Arab/Quresh supremacy).

-In return, it is very plausible that people like our brother Aftab Malik (May Allah have mercy on him and bless him) and those who promote this view will be giving a ‘pet-like‘ status among wealthy Arab donors, among others who have overlapping geopolitical interest in the promotion of this view.
+In return, it is very plausible that people like Aftab Malik and those who promote this view will be giving a ‘pet-like‘ status among wealthy Arab donors, among others who have overlapping geopolitical interest in the promotion of this view.